 Opal is a form of amorphous (non-crystalline) silica with the formula SiO2.nH2O.
-Opal belongs to oxides or less common to tectosilicates groups, but the silica portion of its composition is normally composed of one Si centered in a tetrahedron of 4 atoms of O. However, most forms of opal also contain a certain amount of water.
+Opal belongs to oxides or less often by some classification system into tectosilicates, but the silica portion of its composition is normally composed of one Si centered in a tetrahedron of 4 atoms of O. However, most forms of opal also contain a certain amount of water.
 The water content ranges from 3 % to 21 %.

 Opal is conventionally classified into 2 main and 4 sub-categories:

 - Opal-AG Amorphous-Gel (closely packed amorphous silica spheres)